 1. Rising and falling

 Concentrate on your abdomen an inch above navel point, which is clear to you feel it.
 You don’t have to look at this spot but focus your mind on it.
 Slowly breathe in, pause for a moment, and breathe out slowly.
 Observe and concentrate on the expansion and contraction of the abdomen from the start until the end of the process.
+Allow this to be your single object of focus.
 This is called rising and falling.
 Restrict your concentration to the rise and fall of your stomach and not on any other object of distraction for an extended period.

 2. Walking meditation